be free, be happy, be peaceful

 The one who needs to do or achieve something that it thinks will make it happy in order to be happy, is the ego.
 This happiness coming from doing or achieving something that will make the egoistic mind happy, is impermanent.
 It's everyone's freedom whether people choose to enjoy impermanent conditional happiness, or people wish to realize unconditional peace and happiness.

-At one moment people celebrate and be happy about something that they like and agree with, at another moment people mourn and suffer about the same thing that has changed into something that they dislike and disagree with.
+At one moment people celebrate and be happy about something that they desire, like, and agree with, at another moment people mourn and suffer about the same thing that has changed into something that they don't desire, dislike, and disagree with.

 Yoga practice is to stop feeding the ego and its desires.

-Be free from the ego, there's no need to rely or depend on any impermanent qualities of names and forms (objects, experiences, actions, results, possessions, kindness, knowledge, acknowledgements, supports, connections, relationships, companionship, conditions, abilities, and etc) to be happy, or not.
+Be free from the ego, there's no need to rely or depend on any impermanent qualities of names and forms (objects, experiences, actions, results, possessions, love, kindness, sympathy, empathy, agreement, knowledge, intelligence, acknowledgements, supports, family ties, connections, relationships, companionship, conditions, abilities, achievements, identities, status, and etc) to be happy and feel meaningful, or not.

-The selfless being doesn't need to find happiness or be happy.
+The selfless being doesn't need to find happiness or be happy and feel meaningful.
 One is happy as it is.

 Thursday, November 17, 2016